MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/New-MgServicePrincipalLicenseDetail.md

   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: Read-only.
   - `[ServicePlans <IMicrosoftGraphServicePlanInfo[]>]`: Information about the service plans assigned with the license.
 Read-only, Not nullable
     - `[AppliesTo <String>]`: The object the service plan can be assigned to.
-Possible values:'User' - service plan can be assigned to individual users.'Company' - service plan can be assigned to the entire tenant.
+The possible values are:User - service plan can be assigned to individual users.Company - service plan can be assigned to the entire tenant.
     - `[ProvisioningStatus <String>]`: The provisioning status of the service plan.
-Possible values:'Success' - Service is fully provisioned.'Disabled' - Service has been disabled.'PendingInput' - Service is not yet provisioned; awaiting service confirmation.'PendingActivation' - Service is provisioned but requires explicit activation by administrator (for example, Intune_O365 service plan).'PendingProvisioning' - Microsoft has added a new service to the product SKU and it has not been activated in the tenant, yet.
+The possible values are:Success - Service is fully provisioned.Disabled - Service has been disabled.ErrorStatus - The service plan has not been provisioned and is in an error state.PendingInput - Service is not yet provisioned; awaiting service confirmation.PendingActivation - Service is provisioned but requires explicit activation by administrator (for example, Intune_O365 service plan)PendingProvisioning - Microsoft has added a new service to the product SKU and it has not been activated in the tenant, yet.
     - `[ServicePlanId <String>]`: The unique identifier of the service plan.
     - `[ServicePlanName <String>]`: The name of the service plan.
   - `[SkuId <String>]`: Unique identifier (GUID) for the service SKU.
 Equal to the skuId property on the related SubscribedSku object.
 Read-only